 After seeing I was able to accomplish big projects, it got easier to do it again and again.
 It was much easier for me to finish LIFT UP (in only 8 months) because I trusted my process.
 Same goes for writing my first book Animation for Beginners.
-It took writing every day for months before it was done, during which I wasn’t thinking of any other project.
+It took writing every day for months before I finished, during which I wasn’t thinking of any other project.

-The way I stay focused is by making sure I don’t start anything else until I finish what I’m working on.
+I stay focused by making sure I don’t start anything else until I finish what I’m working on.

 But when it comes to sitting down and work for hours, days and (which no one gets to see and validate) we want that feeling back.